Nuns Accuse Katy Perry Of Witchcraft In Lawsuit Over Former L.A. Convent

 — Scone sweet (@Sconesweet1) March 9, 2017

-The nuns said that they were “sickened” and “disgusted” by the thought someone like Perry who has links with witchcraft could end up purchasing the property where they once lived as nuns.
+The nuns said that they were “sickened” and “disgusted” by the thought someone like Perry, who has links with witchcraft, could end up purchasing the property where they once lived as nuns.

 The nuns revealed that they have asked Pope Francis and the Signatura, the Vatican’s highest judicial authority, to help them fight against Perry’s bid to purchase the property.